JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 OpenGL you know this is so insanely simplified it could just be called "wrong," but it's a good enough overview for the purposes of this writeup.</figcaption>

-Rather than doing fractal computation on the CPU and loading the result into a texture, my initial attempt used an OpenGL fragment shader to do computation entirely on the GPU.
+Knowing my CPU would be too slow for realtime rendering, rather than doing fractal computation on the CPU and loading the result into a texture to be displayed by the GPU, my initial attempt used an OpenGL fragment shader to do computation directly on the GPU.
 It seemed like a good idea; given two triangles filling the entire screen, the fragment shader is executed for every pixel of the frame and outputs a color for that pixel.
-However, there were some drawbacks:
+However, there were some
+drawbacks:

 1. Everything was redrawn every frame, even if the user hadn't moved, unnecessarily consuming GPU resources
 2. This was extraordinarily slow at high iteration counts (high zoom)
-3. Iterative refine—either splitting iterations across frames or breaking the frame up into chunks—wasn't feasible
+3. Iterative refine—either splitting iterations across frames or breaking the frame up into chunks—wasn't feasible (or wouldn't be efficient/elegant enough)

 Clearly, a different strategy was needed.